-Miranda Lambert Rescues More Than 233 Dogs & Cats From Houston Floods
+Miranda Lambert Rescues More Than 233 Dogs And Cats From Houston Floods

 The country star is just one of many celebrities doing their bit to help those in Houston, Texas, and the surrounding areas that have been affected by Hurricane Harvey and the subsequent floods.

-A slew of big name stars, including Sandra Bullock, Leonardo DiCaprio and Miley Cyrus have donated huge amounts of money to charities who are providing aid for those in need.
+A slew of big name stars, including Sandra Bullock, Leonardo DiCaprio, and Miley Cyrus have donated huge amounts of money to charities who are providing aid for those in need.

 [Featured Image by Charley Gallay/Getty Images For Pedigree Food For Dogs]